-- You may be able to set up a time for a conference call before people head to DC or get some discussion going by email.
+- You may be able to set up a time for a conference call before people head to D.C. or get a discussion going by email.

 - Check out the suggested lobby team meeting times during the conference breaks here.

 - It may also be possible to find a common time on the lobby day to meet before your meeting, but it’s riskier since lobby schedules can change.

 - If you can’t find a time that works for everyone on the team, set a time that works for most people and go ahead and plan.
 It may not be perfect, but it will still make a difference to your team, and you can fill in the missing person separately.
 With all of the bios and meeting plans sent ahead of time, if someone can’t make the planning session they’ll still have plenty of information.